 I believe that hiring a dedicated market leader would be helpful.
 If this is done, I expect we would allocate staff more efficiently and be able to meet client deadlines more consistently.

 Start collecting employee feedback today

 With an employee survey that includes the ability for people to leave comments, you're provided with richer data to take action.
-If you're ready to get started, the People Geeks at Culture Amp are standing by to help you.
+If you're ready to get started, the People Scientists at Culture Amp are standing by to help you.

 Your browser is out of date.
 Our website is built to provide a faster, more engaging experience.
 Your browser may not support all of our features.
 Please update to the latest version of Microsoft Edge or contact your network administrator.